The following are questions and answers regarding mxHero's Fusion file linking technology.

 I have DRM (Azure RMS, Vera, etc.) to protect my files

-DRM solutions are an old technology (1983) still rarely seen today because DRM solutions require both the sender and the recipient to have supporting software on their device. mxHERO protects files in the customer's own cloud storage and provides links that anyone can access (if they have sufficient access privileges) without the need of additional software.
+DRM solutions are an old technology (1983) still rarely seen today because DRM solutions typically require both the sender and the recipient to have supporting software on their device. mxHERO protects files in the customer's own cloud storage and provides links that anyone can access (if they have sufficient access privileges) without the need of additional software.

 As an example, Microsoft's DRM solution, Azure RMS, lists its requirements here.